RLGym/rlgym-compat/README.md

 # rlgym-compat
-A library of compatibility objects for RLBot
+A library of RLBot compatibility objects for RLGym Agents

+## Usage

+The recommended way of using this package is through our RLBot example bot: https://github.com/RLGym/RLGymExampleBot